 Bill Sather is the Chief Financial Officer for The Voter Participation Center.
 Bill’s career in accounting and finance has included positions in disciplines ranging from real estate to politics.
 Bill joined the VPC after spending several years with MSHC Partners, Inc., a leading progressive political consultancy firm in Washington, DC.
 A CPA since 1997, Bill graduated with honors and a BS in Accounting from George Mason University in Fairfax, VA.
 He enjoys the quiet life with his family in Northern Virginia.
 A former youth baseball coach and member of the Reston Little League board of directors, Bill enjoyed coaching all four of his kids at various stages of their little league baseball careers.

-Chris Kennedy is the Director of Analytics for the Voter Participation Center and leads experiments, modeling, targeting, and data.
-Previously he worked at Al Gore’s Alliance for Climate Protection, where he managed the analytics and online advertising programs promoting action on climate change.
-He began his work in progressive politics at Rock the Vote doing experimental design and evaluation, targeted voter contact strategy, and technology strategy.
-He has also consulted on Avaaz.org’s technology team and with 350.org in support of global progressive online organizing.
-Kennedy holds a B.A. and an M.P.Aff from The University of Texas at Austin; he has been a member of the Analyst Group since 2007.
+Chris Kennedy is VPC’s Director of Analytics and is responsible for experiments, modeling, and data.
+Previously he worked at the Alliance for Climate Protection, where he managed the digital analytics and online advertising programs promoting climate change advocacy.
+His work in politics started with voter registration evaluation and online advertising at Rock the Vote, including leading the rebuild of their online voter registration system in 2009.
+He has also consulted on Avaaz.org’s technology team and with 350.org.
+Kennedy holds a B.A. and a Master of Public Affairs from The University of Texas at Austin; he has been a member of the Analyst Group since 2007.